 I don’t know about you, but I never realize that my eyebrows need fine-tuning until it’s, well, pretty late in the game and they resemble something akin to the fuzziest caterpillars I’ve ever seen.
 It’s as if suddenly, all-at-once, my unwanted hairs sprout up in bushy, wide rectangles over my eyes—without a semblance of an arch in sight.

 So…yeah, needless to say I don’t know how often I should be doing my brows.
 Is it a monthly thing?
 Bi-annual?
 Er, help!
-To get to the bottom of this, I consulted bicoastal brow guru Jimena Garcia for the 411.
+To get to the bottom of this, I consulted bicoastal brow aficionado Jimena Garcia for the 411.
 Turns out that it’s not totally cut and dried—but there are signs to look for when figuring out how often to maintain your brows.

 “Everyone has a different time frame as to how often they should get their brows shaped,” says Garcia.
 “Brows grow in hair cycles.
 Typically they’ll start to grow between 4 and 8 weeks until they start to fully sprout.”